Food Relationship

 8. Keep Moving

 Exercise is a great way to reduce stress and increase endorphins to help you feel positive and resilient.
-Regular movement can also help stabilise your blood glucose levels, reducing overall sweet cravings.
+Regular movement can also help stabilise your blood glucose levels, reducing overall cravings.

 Set aside at least 15- 30 minutes of some form of physical activity 3-4 times a week, even if it’s just taking a brisk walk.